Arskan17/Converters/Image-Resizer/image-resizer.md

 Resizes an image to a specified size.

-It uses a web interface for its frontend.
+It uses Flask for its frontend web interface.

 ---

 ## Usage (assuming you have Python3 installed.
 If not, here's the [link](https://www.python.org/downloads/))

-Open a terminal in the directory containing the `app.py` file and run the following comands
+Open a terminal in the directory containing the file `app.py` and run the following comand
 ```python3
 pip install Flask Pillow
 ```
-then
+then run the program with

 ```python3
 python3 app.py